What is Permaculture?

 What should I do with my rubbish?

 We’d rather that you didn’t produce any to be honest, but that’s probably unreasonable!
 But please consider packaging when making purchases.
 We’d rather reuse than recycle, so if you’re throwing out anything that you think could be reused please flag it up.
 Food waste goes to the animals and anything else organic like card, tissues or natural fabric goes into the compost.
 Otherwise we take recycling and rubbish into town when we go.
-Many guests decide to lighten their luggage load whilst they’re with us, so if you end up with any clothes or shoes you’d prefer to leave behind we’ll put them aside for other volunteers rather than throw them away.
+Many guests decide to lighten their luggage load whilst they’re with us, so if you end up with anything you’d prefer to leave behind we’ll make good us of it or make it available to future visitors rather than throw it away.
+We have a book swap shelf.

 If we haven’t answered your question, please don’t be afraid to email us!